enoki-inc/aither/README.md

 ```````
 within your account on tailscale's website, navigate to the auth keys page of the admin console to retrieve an emphemeral key (screenshot below) \
 <img src="https://tailscale.com/kb/1132/flydotio/ephemeral-keys.png" width="450" height="450"> \
-copy the generated ephemeral key into the `tailscale.env` file within the `aither-web` folder
+copy the generated ephemeral key into the `tailscale.env` file within the `aither` folder
 ```diff
 - TAILSCALE_AUTH_KEY=
 + TAILSCALE_AUTH_KEY=<your key here>